Alli1223/CPD/Year 3/CPD Semester Two.md

 Monday we had a lecture about data collection for our dissertation which was helpful, I'm glad I didn't choose to involve people in my dissertation because that would add a lot more work on top of the data gathering for the competition.

-Tuesday I spent working on my dissertation and getting some results for the optimisation task.
+Tuesday I spent working on my dissertation and getting some basic results for the optimisation task.

 Spent the rest of the week working on various tasks.